 You may want to introduce some basic radio work.
-For example have the student call ready for takeoff, and respond to the clearance (if one is required).
+For example, have the student call ready for take-off, and respond to the clearance (if one is required).

-On the way out to the training area revise the different climbing attitudes and their performance.
+On the way out to the training area, revise the different climbing attitudes and their performance.

 The student should be capable of climbing to a suitable altitude and levelling off.
-A short amount of straight and level practise can be done while you talk about adverse yaw.
+A short amount of straight and level practice can be done while you talk about adverse yaw.
 Since it is best to demonstrate adverse yaw at low speed, ask the student to slow the aeroplane down while maintaining straight and level.
 Take control and demonstrate adverse yaw.
 There is no need for the student to practise this.

-Start with level 30 degree turns.
+Start with level 30 degree angle of bank turns.

 Emphasise the lookout, before and during the turn, by moving your upper body to demonstrate that more than just head movement is required to overcome blind spots.

 Rather than patter the entry as “roll in with aileron, balance with rudder”, it may be better to patter the actual control movements; for example, “roll in with right aileron, balance with right rudder.”
 You will be able to move to “balanced entry” and “balanced exit” as the student progresses.

 Once the student has completed satisfactory medium level turns, both left and right from straight and level, ask the student to enter a climb or descent and demonstrate the attitudes for climbing turns and descending turns.
 Then the student should enter the climb/descent while turning.